CHAPTER Rev 2800 EQUALIZATION OF ASSESSMENT FOR EACH TOWN, CITY, AND UNINCORPORATED PLACE WITHIN THE STATE

 Equalization Bureau

-(d) A copy of completed Form PA-34 shall be filed with the municipality no later than 30 days after the later of the following:
+(d) A copy of completed Form PA-34 shall be filed with the municipality no later than 30 days from the following, whichever is later:

-(1) Recording date of the deed at the registry of deeds; or
+(1) The recording date of the deed at the registry of deeds; or

 (2) The date of the transfer.